 Borrowing the equipment

 The desk attendant can help with basic equipment instruction.
-If you have any other questions, you may ask the IT services staff at the Solution Center, located in the lobby of Parks Library, east of Bookend and the Fireplace Reading Room.
+If you have any other questions, you may ask the IT services staff at the Solution Center, located in the lobby of Parks Library, east of the Bookends Cafe and Fireplace Reading Room.

 Use of equipment